jp-amis/as3AmisFramework/README.md

 This is a framework based on starling and the adobe air sdk to make it easy the bootstrap of simples apps.

+This first versions uses only the StackScreenNavigator from feathers.

 ## todo

 - i18n